 Plenty of lodging options in the Lewisburg, PA area.
 Mifflinburg is approximately nine miles to the west of Lewisburg on PA-45.
 A camping option, a few rideable miles to the north of Mifflinburg is Hidden Valley Campground.

 The Rusty Rail Brewing Company is PA’s largest brew pub featuring a fine selection of beers and quality fare.

-The route passes through rolling farmland of the Buffalo Valley before arriving at the banks of Penns Creek, a pretty well known to fly fisherman around the world.
+The route passes through rolling farmland of the Buffalo Valley before arriving at the banks of Penns Creek, a stream well known to fly fisherman around the world.
 Crossing the creek nine miles into your journey brings you to the foot of Jacks Mountain, the first of four memorable climbs.
 You climb over 1,000 feet during the next two and a half miles and are rewarded with a screaming descent into Troxelville, once home to Euell Gibbons of Post Grape Nuts fame.
 There is a Harveys market about a hundred yards off the route in Troxelville, down PA-235 South that provides the last opportunity for resupply and civilized relief for the next 26 miles.

 After a westward slog through prevailing headwinds, you arrive at Ulsh Gap, the second epic ascent of Jacks Mountain where you will encounter the steepest grades of the day.
 Although many long for death during this climb, try to suppress that instinct as you negotiate the steep descent down the other side as loose gravel is invariably present on the sharpest of hairpin turns.
 Your hard work is now rewarded by a long gradual descent through Reeds Gap to the valley floor.